 Here is a beautiful video of the Elephant Hills resort in Khao Sok NP.
 Take a look – it will give you a good idea what to expect.

-TIP: Here you can find our 2-week Thailand island hopping itinerary.
+TIP: Wondering how to plan a trip to Thailand, but are not sure where to start?
+Here you can find our 2-week Thailand island hopping itinerary.
 It covers all the must-see islands in Southern Thailand and, of course, the Elephant Hills.
-Take a look and plan your own dream trip to Southern Thailand!
+Take a look for tips and inspiration on how to plan your own dream trip to Southern Thailand!

 If you enjoyed reading this post, please share it with your friends.
 Are you on Pinterest?
 Pin this image!